openMF/mifos-operators/PHEE-operator/README.md

 Note:
 Some configuration values that are not used by many deployments are hardcoded in the operator's code.
 If you need to change these hardcoded values, you must modify the operator code itself and redeploy the operator.
-  - RBACs related cannot be changed using Custom Resource (CR), only enable/disable flag present.
+  - RBACs related configurations cannot be changed using Custom Resource (CR), only enable/disable flag present.
   - configmap path for volmount is hardcoded, and configmap itself has hardcoded values.
   - initcontainer (waith-db) related configurations are also hardcoded.